Menu Close

 The School Counseling Office:

-• Official High School Transcript, which can include 1st term grades and 1st-semester grades if applicable.
+• Official High School Transcript, which can include 1st term and 2nd term grades.
 Final grades are only sent to your selected college.

 • School Profile